 Differences Between Co-ops and Condos

-Unlike condos, co-ops generally have restrictions around subletting and shareholders may be restricted in the number of years they are allowed to sublet their apartment in a given period, if they are allowed to sublet at all.
-Furthermore, co-ops typically have more fees associated with subletting their apartments vs condos.
+Unlike condos, co-ops generally have onerous subletting restrictions.
+Shareholders of a co-op may be restricted in the number of years they are allowed to sublet their apartment in a given period.
+Stricter co-op buildings may have a lifetime cap on the amount of subletting permitted, or subletting could be prohibited altogether.
+Furthermore, co-ops typically have higher fees associated with subletting compared to condos.

-When it comes to selling, co-op boards have an enormous amount of power in that they can reject a prospective purchaser for virtually any reason without having to disclose the reason for rejection.
-Furthermore, prospective purchasers must fill out a length, onerous coop board package and then attend a coop board interview.
+When it comes to selling, co-op boards have an enormous amount of power in that they can reject a prospective purchaser (or a prospective tenant) for virtually any reason without having to disclose the reason for rejection.
+Furthermore, prospective purchasers must fill out a lengthy, onerous coop board package and then attend a coop board interview.

 Lastly, co-op boards generally have more power vs condo boards, and are more empowered to fine, discipline and even foreclose on co-op apartments.
 Whereas a condo board may not be able to do much more than place a common charge lien on a delinquent owner, a co-op board can swiftly foreclose on a shareholder who is behind on maintenance charges.